Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Long Answer Questions: Power-sharing

 (iii) Brussels has a separate government in which both the communities have equal representation.

 Apart from the central and the state governments, there is a third kind of government in Belgium, called the ‘Community government’.
-This government is elected by the people belonging to one language community– Dutch, French and German-speaking– no matter where they live.
+This government is elected by the people belonging to one language community– Dutch, French, and German-speaking– no matter where they live.

 Q.3.
 What do we learn from the story of Sri Lanka?
 Should India follow the Belgian model?
 (HOTS)

 India should not follow the Belgian model as it is not suitable for a large multilingual and multi-religious country like ours.
 Our Constitution is best suited and most appropriate for Indian society and culture.
-Belgian model of power sharing is quite complicated and not suitable for India.
+The Belgian model of power sharing is quite complicated and not suitable for India.

+Ans.
+In both countries, there could be tension and conflict between different ethnic groups.
+In Belgium, the majority community of Dutch-speaking people could try to dominate the French and German-speaking people.
 This could lead to conflict— especially in Brussels.
-Brussels could have been partitioned as the ratio of the Dutch and the French were different from the rest of the country.
-In Sri Lanka, the Sinhalese people, already in the majority, could try further to dominate the Tamil speaking people.
+Brussels could have been partitioned as the ratio of the Dutch and the French was different from the rest of the country.
+In Sri Lanka, the Sinhalese people, already in the majority, could try further to dominate the Tamil-speaking people.
 It could even lead to war.
+Thus, size and population do not matter.
+Ethnic divisions, if not handled with patience and common sense, can lead to a civil war, division of the country, and conflict between communities.

 Q.5.
 Give instances to show how Sri Lanka has imposed ‘majoritarianism’.